bhupendrasambare/springboot-CRUD/README.md

-# springboot-CURD
+# springboot-CRUD
-Started the spring boot learning after spring mvc This is the frist spring boot curd application i have developed
+Started the spring boot learning after spring mvc This is the frist spring boot CRUD application i have developed

 ##Rquirements: